fatalaijon/refactoring/README.md

 * Refactoring Signs:
   1. Redundantly calling `trimSentence.charAt(j)`.
 Should replace redundant calls with assignment to a local variable.
+  2. If statement is very long.
-  2. Duplicate Code.
+  3. Duplicate Code.
 This block does the same thing as `hasVowel`.

-* Refactor: use the existing method!
+* Refactor 1: use the existing `hasVowel` method!

 ```java
     for (int i = 0; i < lineArray.length-1; i++) {